igumus/terraform-aws/docs/what-is.md

 # Definitions

+## What is Bastion Host ?
+A bastion host, also known as a jump box or a jump server, acts as a fortified gateway between external networks (e.g., the internet) and internal private networks (private subnets).
+While this isolation adds an extra layer of security, it can pose challenges when administrators or developers require remote access for maintenance, debugging, or troubleshooting purposes.
+This is where a bastion host comes into play, it serves as a secure and controlled access point, allowing authorized users to connect to resources within the private network from remote locations.
+By acting as a single entry point, the bastion host minimizes the exposure of your internal network, reducing the attack surface and strengthening the overall security posture

 ## What is EC2 ?
 Amazon Elastic Compute Cloud (EC2) is a part of Amazon Web Services (AWS), that allows users to rent virtual computers on which to run their own applications.
 EC2 encourages scalable deployment of applications by providing a web service through which a user can boot an Amazon Machine Image (AMI) to configure a virtual machine, which Amazon calls an "instance", containing any software desired.
 A user can create, launch, and terminate server-instances as needed, paying by the second for active servers – hence the term "elastic".
 EC2 provides users with control over the geographical location of instances that allows for latency optimization and high levels of redundancy.